ibm-cloud-docs/power-iaas/manage-placement-groups.md

 You can apply an affinity or anti-affinity policy to each VSI within a server placement group.
 After you create a placement group, you can provision a new VSI in the placement group.
 When you set a placement group with an affinity policy, all VSIs in the placement group are provisioned on the same server.
 When you set a placement group with an anti-affinity policy, all VSIs in the placement group are provisioned on different servers.

 When a host with VSIs fails unexpectedly, the VSIs do not automatically restart on another host if they belong to an affinity-based server placement group and one or more VSIs in the group are hard-pinned to the failed host.
-Affinity policies require all VSIs in the group to stay together on the same host.
-A hard-pinned VSI prevents the group from moving to another host.
+Affinity policies require all VSIs in the group to remain on the same host.
+A hard-pinned VSI prevents the VSIs in the group from moving to another host.
-{: note}